brinanmsjostrom/independence-rx/README.md

 # independence-rx
-Independence RX is a repository for self-reliance and freedom.
-Information about finding ways out of debt and non-reliance on the modern world is what is served here.
+ndependence RX is a repository of information for self-reliance and freedom.
+Every step towards independence is a step in the right direction.